sparkflows/sparkflows-docs/docs/mlops/admin-guide/online-model-serving.rst

 As Registered Models in MLflow
 ------------
   * One would need an MLflow server installed and running.
-The steps to install the same can be found in the official documentation of MLflow here - https://mlflow.org/docs/latest/quickstart.html
+The steps to install the same can be found in the official documentation of MLflow here - `MLflow Quickstart Guide <https://mlflow.org/docs/latest/quickstart.html>`_
   * Ensure that the port 5000 onwards on the MLflow machine is free to be exposed as end point to deploy models
   * Ensure the port 8086 (or the port where the MLOps server is started) is open on the machine.
   * Prerequisites on the MLflow instance